scallop/scallop/README.md

 Scallop
 ========
 A simple command-line arguments parsing library for Scala, written in spirit of Ruby's [Trollop](http://trollop.rubyforge.org/).
-Works on Scala 2.9.x.
+Cross-built for Scala 2.9.x and 2.10.

 Scallop supports: